christow/Lab_4/README.md

 # Lab_4
 Materials for Laboraotry number 4 NiOSR.
 Today we are going to work with g++, Make and CMake.
 To start working  on today's class please clone this repository using the commands learned during the previous class.
 Today we are having 4 tasks.
 Before each task you can enter appropriate folder and open howto.txt file which contains the link to the small tutorial which will help you with solving the task.
+Webpages with tutorials are there just for reading giving a hint how to solve the tasks below not for doing them end to end.
+Please use them as a reference.
 ## Task 0
 Please enter a folder named step_1 and open main.cpp with the text editor of your choice.
 In the file you can see that there are 3 classes.
 One is a base class and two are derived classes.
 As you are now familiar with the content of the main.cpp file please compile it from command line using g++ command.